Bilkim/Node-Rest-API/notes.md

 * test - Test suite for API endpoints.

 ## Database
-Database: PostgreSQL
+* Database: PostgreSQL
-Models: Accounts, Cards
+* Models: Accounts, Cards
-ORM: Sequelize
+* ORM: Sequelize
-Migration: Sequelize migrations used for database schema evolution.

-## API Endpoints
-* /api/accounts
-* /api/cards

 ## Testing
-Test Framework are Mocha and Chai
+* Test Framework are Mocha and Chai
-Test cases include are CRUD operations on both accounts and cards.
+* Test cases include are CRUD operations on both accounts and cards.
-Environment: Separate test environment using Docker and a PostgreSQL database for testing.
+* Environment: Separate test environment using Docker and a PostgreSQL database for testing.

 # Process for running the API on Docker